Skip to main content

 Terminology: Master Image

-The term “master image” will be used here and in other tutorials.
+The term “master image” is used here and in other tutorials.
 This is the original image from which all other sizes and outputs are made eg a printed image, a downsized image for web display, a desktop background, magazine spread, etc. The master image should be edited in a wide gamut color space and 16-bit color (not 8 bit), so as to preserve the maximum possible quality.
-Save master images as PSD or PSB files to preserve quality, layers, etc. Formats like JPG are only for derivative images made from the master image.
+Save master images as PSD or PSB files to preserve quality, layers, etc. Formats like JPG should be used only for derivative images made from the master image.

 Color Space